 The carbon black-based masterbatches and compounds used in black products make the base polymer undetectable by recycling facilities using near-infrared (NIR) spectroscopy technology.
 This means much of the commonly used PE, PP and PET black plastics from mixed-plastic household waste that could be recycled is missed and ends up in landfill.

-To help solve this chronic waste issue, Colloids has developed three innovative new NIR-detectable black masterbatch products which can be used for a wide range of packaging in addition to food trays, such as containers, caps, sheet and film products:
+To help solve this chronic waste issue, Colloids has developed two innovative new NIR-detectable black masterbatch products which can be used for a wide range of packaging in addition to food trays, such as containers, caps, sheet and film products:

 - MPT9D2281 NIR grade for black PET food trays